ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 Tags are used to identify values in Roughtime messages.
-A tag is a uint32 but can also be represented as a sequence of up to four ASCII characters {{!RFC20}}.
+A tag is a uint32 but can also be represented as a sequence of up to four ASCII characters {{!RFC20}} with the first character in the most significant byte.
 ASCII strings shorter than four characters can be unambiguously converted to tags by padding them with zero bytes.
 Tags MUST NOT contain any other bytes than capital letters (A-Z) or padding zero bytes.
 For example, the ASCII string "NONC" would correspond to the tag 0x434e4f4e and "ZZZZ" would correspond to 0x5a5a5a5a.
-Note that when encoded into a message the ASCII values will be in the natural bytewise order.

 ### Timestamp